 A significant consequence of bots' superior accuracy over humans is the improved capability to handle audit and regulatory compliance, especially in terms of data management and fiscal legislation.
 Therefore, it comes as no surprise that, among the benefits of robotic process automation, this one is probably the most invaluable in the financial, insurance, and banking spheres.

 For example, RPA in finance and accounting minimizes the risk of errors occurring in tax reporting, invoicing, and payments, which could result in fines or even lawsuits from customers and public authorities.
+At the same time, RPA in logistics helps harmonize procedures and documentation, and thus streamline eSourcing.
 Other than that, the reduction of manual data processing and, in general, of human interactions can contribute to the prevention of fraud and other illegal actions.

 That's why some of the top financial institutions already deployed robots to streamline their business processes.
 In this regard, the Ernst & Young branch in Shanghai developed an RPA solution for one of its customers, intending to automate VAT reporting activities.
 After seeing the results achieved via robots, which shortened VAT reporting times from 1,400 hours to 280 hours per year and substantially eliminated human errors, the customer opted for further automation involving many other fiscal functions.